analysiscenter/cardio/docs/intro/pipelines.rst

 Pipelines
 =========

-This module contains pipelines that we used for model training and predicting.
-Ypu can use them as-is to train similar models or adjust them in order to find better solution.
+This module contains pipelines that we used to train models and make predictions.
+You can use them as-is to train similar models or adjust them in order to get better perfomance.

 How to use
 ----------

-There are 3 simple steps in using pipelines.
-First, we import desired pipeline, e.g. dirichlet_train
+Working with pipelines consists of 3 simple steps.
+First, we import desired pipeline, e.g. dirichlet_train_pipeline:
 ::
-  from cardio.pipelines import dirichlet_train
+  from cardio.pipelines import dirichlet_train_pipeline

-Second, we specify its parameters, e.g. path to data:
+Second, we specify its parameters, e.g. path to file with labels:
 ::
-  pipeline = dirichlet_train('path')
+  pipeline = dirichlet_train_pipeline(labels_path='some_path')

-Third, we pass dataset to pipeline and run caclulation:
+Third, we pass dataset to the pipeline and run caclulation:
 ::
   (dataset >> pipeline).run(batch_size=100, n_epochs=10)